johnnieb333/all-pk3-from-oak-challenge/README.md

 # all-pk3-from-oak-challenge
-all of the none shiny  pk3 files from a fire red professor oaks challenge
+all of pk3 files from a fire red professor oaks challenge